How To Get A Great, Quick, Cheap Cruise Vacation

 With that in mind, Dr. Chapas offers these tips to help you keep your lips and the rest of your skin feeling and looking healthy no matter the temperature.

 * Nurture your lips.
 The cooler months are hard on your lips.
-Not only are they exposed to cooler temperatures daily, behavioral habits like biting or licking your lips can also be damaging.
+Not only are the20476971y exposed to cooler temperatures daily, behavioral habits like biting or licking your lips can also be damaging.
 “What most people don’t realize is that common behaviors such as drinking wine or coffee and eating salty or acidic foods can dry out the lips,” says Dr. Chapas.
 “But drinking plenty of water to stay hydrated and applying a moisturizing lip balm can help counteract the effects of these activities and improve your lip health.”
 Chapstick Hydration Lock Moisturize and Renew is a dual-ended lip balm that delivers long-lasting moisture to the lips and works great to keep the skin on the lips moisturized and replenished in the cooler months.

 * Protect your hands.
 Your hands are often left exposed during the cooler months, especially if the cold air has dried your skin, making gloves or mittens painful to wear.
 Dr. Chapas says products that contain shea butter and lanolin are great for counteracting the abuse your hands endure.